British Army Medium Weight Capability

 As such, it is an evolution, and it may well evolve again in the future.

 This document has been completed without any official involvement and only using open source data.
-Much of that data is from sources such as Hansard, Manufacturers websites, printed materials, web forums and other websites.
+Much of that data is from sources such as Hansard, Manufacturers websites, printed materials, web forums and other websites like Plain Military.
 Where possible, it has been treated as a primary source or dual sourced where possible.
 Rather than footnotes, URL links are used.

 It is therefore a reasonable assumption that some data points and observations may not be 100% accurate, complete or valid, this is not meant as an authoritative document and should be seen in the context of an attempt to produce an honest account, but no more.